-Topic Answer Summary Notice of Payday / Pay Rate 1 YES At the time of hire, employers must notify employees, in writing, of their wage rate, hours of employment, and regular payday dates.
+Hiring Торіс Answer Summary Notice of Payday / Pay Rate 1 YES At the time of hire, employers must notify employees, in writing, of their wage rate, hours of employment, and regular payday dates.
 The employer must also provide or post in the workplace a notice on employment practices or policies on wages, vacation pay, sick leave, health/welfare benefits, and any other related items.
 The employer must provide or post a new notice when there are changes.
-Reporting 2 YES New hires and rehires must be reported to the Connecticut Department of Labor within 20 days.
+Reporting 2 YES New hires and rehires must be reported to the Connecticut Department of Labor within 20 days of the date of employment.